trustedanalytics/spark-tk/regression-tests/README.md

     unzip graphframes.zip
     export PYTHONPATH=$PWD/graphframes/:$PYTHONPATH
     ```
-5. To run the regression tests you can either enter find the tests under the `sparktkregtests/testcases` folders, or you can run the following command to run all regression tests.
+5. To run the regression tests, you can either enter find the tests under the `sparktkregtests/testcases` folders, or you can run the following command to run all regression tests.

    ```
    py.test .